AndreasArvidsson/WinDSP/README.md

 **Devices**
 * Devices contains the capture and render device names
 * If devices are not set the user will be queried from a list of available devices.
 Do **NOT** write these names yourself

-**ASIO devices**
-* Experimental support for ASIO devices.
-* Only works for render devices.
-Capture devices still use WASAPI.
-* For now only supports devices using 32bit integer format defined as: ASIOSTInt32LSB
-* Optional parameter 'numChannels' can be given to the ASIO device to restrict number of output channels.
-Saves on CPU cycles.

 **Inputs**
 * Inputs contains the routes. i.e. the mapping between inputs and outputs